-If a student has a documented disability, they may be eligible for accommodations on the AP Exams such as:
+Students with documented disabilities may be eligible for accommodations on AP Exams, such as:

 - Extended time

 - Large-block answer sheets